ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* lookup_tables

-Dictionary with all Look-Up Tables
+Dictionary with all Look-Up Tables.

 <a id="compolyx.Model.material_data"></a>